ej31415/comp480-project/README.md

-# COMP480 Project - Benchmark Structures to Optimize User-Data Storage System
+# COMP 480 Project - Exploring Optimal Probabilistic Structures in Username-Data Storage System
 The final report is in `Final Report.pdf`.
 All scripts are in `src`.
 The data we use are in a [folder](https://drive.google.com/drive/folders/1QlqHM1dzgo4tfRY_ejGUDBZQyGWy885z?usp=sharing).
 The generated plots are in `plots`.
 The output logs for insertion tests with systems is in `insertion_log.txt`.

 ### Required Packages